alanhoff/node-bolty/docs/encoders.md

 **Params**

-- value `value` - The 64 bits double.
+- value `number` - The 64 bits double.

 **Returns**: `buffer` - The double encoded as a 8 bytes buffer
 <a name="module_encoders.doublebe"></a>